twesleyb/SwipProteomics/docs/review/reviews.md

 > the isotopic envelope is involved in computing the intensity.
 Thus the
 > analysis is not appropriate for the task.
 LIMMA, DEP, MSqRob, DeqMS,
 > MSstatsTMT would all be appropriate methods.
-Boils down to: ARE THE DAT COUNTS?
+Boils down to: ARE THE DATA COUNTS?

 I thought it was counts:
 integral under isotopic envelop = count of number of reporter ions in a time window?
 I think we are SPS3 and data is count of number of reporter ions

+ADD pvalue plot:
 A recommended way to evaluate
 statistical model appropriateness in differential expression omics experiments (where most genes/proteins do not have